vtex-soft/texlive.xdvipsk/README.overview.md

-As `xdvipsk` accepts images in formats `BMP`, `JPEG`, `PCX`, `PNG` and `TIFF`, they should all be declared in the form of graphic inclusion rules in the driver file, most likely `dvips.def`:
+As `xdvipsk` accepts images in formats `BMP`, `JPEG`, `PCX`, `PNG` and `TIFF`, they should all be declared in the form of graphic inclusion rules in the driver file, most likely `xdvipsk.def`:
 ```latex
     \@namedef{Gin@rule@.tif}#1{{bmp}{.tif.bb}{#1}}
     \@namedef{Gin@rule@.tiff}#1{{bmp}{.tiff.bb}{#1}}